cs01/gdbgui/README.rst

 How Does it Work?
 -----------------
-1. The `pygdbmi library <https://github.com/cs01/pygdbmi>`__ manages gdb as a subprocess, and returns key/value pairs (dictionaries).
+1. The `pygdbmi library <https://github.com/cs01/pygdbmi>`__ manages gdb as a subprocess, and returns structured data to the frontend.
 2. The `Flask-SocketIO <https://flask-socketio.readthedocs.io/en/latest/>`__ server (Flask+websockets) serves the webpage and provides realtime interactivity.  http/websocket endpoints are available for the browser.
 Each websocket connection (browser tab) runs a pygdbmi-managed instance of gdb.
 A separate coroutine/thread continuously parses and forwards gdb's output to the browser.
-3. The browser manages its ui with mostly vanilla JavaScript and some libraries
+3. The browser manages its ui with mostly vanilla JavaScript and some libraries.

 There is no build system necessary to run or develop this app.